FugroRoames/Geodesy.jl/README.md

 The interface is designed to be extended in many ways, and allows for:

-  * User-defined types for coordinate systems (of arbitrary dimension)
+  * User-defined types for storing coordinates (of arbitrary dimension)
   * User-defined datums (which may either be zero-cost Julia singletons or contain real data to assist in performing transformations)
-  * More complex world positioning and datums, such UTM projections and datum transformations provided by the `Proj4.jl` package.
+  * More complex world positioning and datums, such as wrappers for the UTM projections and datum transformations provided by the `Proj4.jl` package.
   * Engineering datums and complex, highly dynamic datums.

-### "Coordinate System" Types
+### Coordinate Types

-The below types are parameterised by a reference datum.
-Note that the coordinate system types only "understands" the datum's ellipse; however using a datum type as a parameter is a convenient way to get the reference ellipse while also stopping direct comparison of points from different datums (that may use the same ellipse).
-A discussion on datums vs ellipsoids is given later in this readme.

-Some common ellipsoidal datums are provided as the exported (singleton) constants `wgs84`, `grs80`, `osgb36` and `nad27`, and custom ellipse's can also be used via the `Ellipsoid` type.
-Angles a presumed to be in degrees and lengths in metres.
+The below types are included in `Geodesy` by default.

 1. `LLA`   - [(Geodetic) latitude](https://en.wikipedia.org/wiki/Latitude#Geodetic_and_geocentric_latitudes), longitude, altitude coordinate.